fischertechniker/ROBO-Pro-for-ftDuino/README.md

 - control of TX extensions
 - synchronisation of encoder motors
 - bluetooth communication
-- use of the fischertechnik ultrasonic distance sensor
+- use of the fischertechnik ultrasonic distance sensor (alternative: I2C sensor SRF02 or SRF08)

 # History